premchander-revature/interviewquestions/.NET FULL STACK/Scripting fundamentals.md

 <blockquote>

 - Shell is a command interpreter, which interprets the command given by the user to the kernel.
-- It is an interface between a user and operating system.
+- It is an interface between a user and an operating system.

 </blockquote>